 3.0 Table Layout and Equipment

-3.1 Blackjack shall be played at a table having on 1 side up to 9 Boxes for the players and on the opposite side a place for the dealer.
+3.1 Blackjack shall be played at a table having on 1 side up to 9 Boxes for the players and on the opposite side a place for the Dealer.
 Each Blackjack table shall have a drop box attached to it.

 3.2 The layout cloth covering the Blackjack table shall: